 Now for a summation of Legacy Range Unfolding Algorithms strengths.
-In most instances, this algorithm achieves its objective of assigning velocity and spectrum width data to the appropriate range, which may be beyond the R{max} of the Contiguous Doppler (CD) scan.
+In most instances, this algorithm achieves its objective of assigning velocity and spectrum width data to the appropriate range, including past the first trip, or R{max}, of the Contiguous Doppler (CD) scan.
 When echoes are overlaid, the Legacy Range Unfolding Algorithm can, at best, assign velocity and spectrum width to one of the overlaid echoes.
 The algorithm decides whether to assign the values based on the returned power of the separate echoes that contribute to the overlay.
 If TOVER is exceeded, then one of the echoes has returned sufficiently more power that the others and can be assigned the velocity and spectrum width values.
 The other echoes are assigned RF.